Queen's Personal Jamaican Flag

-The Queen's Personal Jamaican Flag was the personal flag of Queen Elizabeth II for use in Jamaica.
-The Queen's Representative, the Governor-General of Jamaica had his own flag.
+The Queen's Personal Flag for Jamaica was the personal flag of Queen Elizabeth II for use in Jamaica.
+The sovereign's representative, the governor-general of Jamaica has his own flag.

+Description

 The flag consists of a banner of the coat of arms of Jamaica superposed by the Queen's Royal Cypher.
 The flag is white and bears a red St George's Cross.
 A gold pineapple is on each arm of the Cross.
 A blue disc with the Royal Cypher is placed in the centre of the Cross.
 The disc is taken from the Queen's Personal Flag.

+Coronation standard

+At the 2023 coronation of King Charles III, the Jamaican national flag was used to represent Jamaica.
+The standard was borne at Westminster Abbey by the 2023 Rhodes Scholar, David Salmon.